alexarje/sensing/README.md

 # Sensing Sound and Music

-This e-book contains lecture notes and materials for the [course MUS2640](https://www.uio.no/studier/emner/hf/imv/MUS2640/) at the University of Oslo (UiO).
+This is the source code for the e-book [Sensing Sound and Music](https://alexarje.github.io/sensing/), which contains lecture notes and materials for the [course MUS2640](https://www.uio.no/studier/emner/hf/imv/MUS2640/) at the University of Oslo (UiO).
 It has been written using [Jupyter Book](https://jupyterbook.org/) v2 and be compiled to different formats.

 ## How to run locally